SixArm/sixarm_brew_install/README.md

 ## More about brew pacakges

-To learn what a package does, visit the brew formulas site:
+To learn what a formula does, visit the brew formulas site:

   * http://brewformulas.org/

-To learn what a specific package does, there's a URL for each package, such as:
+To learn what a specific formula does, there's a URL for each formula, such as:

   * http://brewformulas.org/foo